Resources / Trust: the true foundation of collective performance

 Because :

 • Commitment is no longer automatic.
-Employees are looking for meaning, autonomy and recognition.
+Employees are looking for connection, meaning, autonomy and recognition.

 • Innovation is collective.
 A good idea is rarely born alone.
 It emerges in spaces where you can dare.

-• Organizations need to move fast.
+• Organisations need to move fast.
 And trust reduces friction.

 In a team where trust is high: ideas flow → decisions are made faster → action follows → results arrive.